MadMathMike/rusty-piano/README.md

 # Description
+TODO: update all of this to reference bandcamp, which is what I'm switching to!

 Goal: build a terminal app using Rust that can play collected albums from your Pandora music account.

 # Goals
  - [x] Play local mp3 on default media output device